Urgent disease prevention after storm and flood

 Join hands to support patients in flood-hit areas

-The flood has just receded, a team of doctors and medical staff including leading experts from Viet Duc Hospital have arrived at the Provincial General Hospital.
-Lao Cai, Bao Yen District General Hospital, Bao Thang District General Hospital - where many victims of storm No. 3 are being treated, including the horrific flash flood in Lang Nu village.
+As soon as the flood receded, a team of doctors and medical staff, including leading experts from Viet Duc Hospital, arrived at Lao Cai Provincial General Hospital, Bao Yen District General Hospital, and Bao Thang District General Hospital - where many victims of storm No. 3 were being treated, including the horrific flash flood in Lang Nu village.

 Viet Duc Hospital delegation came to provide medical support to hospitals in Lao Cai.